albertsundjaja/melbourne-house-price/README.md

 ## Project Motivation <a name="motivation"></a>

-The purpose of this project is to answer several questions regarding Melbourne's housing market using the 2016 - 2018 Melbourne House Price dataset
+The purpose of this project is to answer several questions regarding Melbourne's housing market during the COVID19 pandemic.
+We will be using the 2016 - 2018 Melbourne House Price dataset and a recently collected 2020 House Price dataset

-1. Which suburb is the most expensive?
+1. Does price go down during COVID19?
-2. What are the top 3 factors which affect the price of a house?
+1. Is the price of most expensive suburbs affected?
-3. Which suburb has the highest growth in price?
+3. What factors are important in determining property price?
+How does the pandemic affect this?

 ## File Descriptions <a name="files"></a>